 - (1) Messrs.
 Cole, Gildner and Walter are members of the audit committee of the Board (the "Audit Committee"). - (2) Messrs.
-Cole, Gildner, Puccetti and Walter are members of the human resources and compensation committee of the Board (the "Human Resources and Compensation Committee"). - (3) Messrs.
-Cole, Delaney, Gildner, Puccetti and Walter are members of the nominating and corporate governance committee of the Board (the "Corporate Governance Committee"). - (4) Each of the directors has been engaged for more than 5 years in his present principal occupation except for Messrs.
+Cole, Gildner and Walter are members of the human resources and compensation committee of the Board (the "Human Resources and Compensation Committee"). - (3) Messrs.
+Cole, Delaney, Gildner and Walter are members of the nominating and corporate governance committee of the Board (the "Corporate Governance Committee"). - Each of the directors has been engaged for more than 5 years in his present principal occupation except for Messrs.
 Cole and Delaney.
-Since May 2013, Mr. Cole has been a Senior Advisor to Duff & Phelps (a financial advisory services company) and President of Seeonee Inc. (a financial advisory services company).
+Since May 2013, Mr. Cole has been a Senior Advisor to Duff & Phelps and President of Seeonee Inc. (a financial advisory services company).
 Prior to May 2013, Mr. Cole was Managing Director of Duff & Phelps.
-Duff & Phelps Corporation acquired Cole & Partners (a financial advisory services company) on June 15, 2010.
-Mr. Cole was a partner at Cole & Partners for more than five years prior to the acquisition.
 Mr. Delaney served as Chief Executive Officer and Chairman of Sherritt International Corporation ("Sherritt") (a diversified natural resource company) from January 2009 to December 2011 and Chairman of Sherritt from January 2012 to May 2013.